fclaerho/buildstack/README.md

 Why, oh why?
 ------------

-The target audience is SQA engineering, build engineering and development people.
+The target audience is _SQA engineering_, _build engineering_ and _development_ folks

-Here's the killer use case: check out any repository and build it.
+and here's the killer use case: check out any repository and build it.
 No question asked.
+No need for arcane build knowledge.

 	$ git pull $GITSERVER/$MYREPO.git
 	$ cd $MYREPO
 	$ build clean compile package install

-If you're a developer, being able to test and release your code in one step is neat too:
+Being able to test and release your code in one step is neat too:

 	$ build test clean:all release:patch -m "fix bug foobar"